worktheclock/replit.github.io/misc/repl-environment-variables.md

-# Automatically Get Metadata about a repl (username and project slug)
+# Getting Repl Metadata

-In some cases it's useful to automatically retrieve metadata about a repl from within that repl.
+In some cases, it's useful to automatically retrieve metadata about a repl from within that repl.

 You can find **owner** and **project name** of the current repl in environment variables `REPL_OWNER` and `REPL_SLUG` respectively.